muhammedjamsheer/Angular/Basics.md

 * We can add custom animations, directives, and services.
 * Hierarchical Dependency Injection structure (Parent-child).
 * Provision to facilitate RESTful services and client-server communication.

+### Project Folder Structure

+###### package.json
+       – package.json is basically a JSON file that contains all information related to the required packages for the project.